From Ibram X. Kendi’s book How to Be An Antiracist:

 4. We commit to putting an increased focus on diversity in hiring and actively recruiting those with a diverse background.
 We will focus not just on racial diversity, but on gender, gender identity, body type, citizenship, socio-economic background, and life experiences.

 5. We commit to increasing access to yoga to marginalized communities.
 Yoga has not been accessible to communities of BIPOC, both in exposure as well as non a socio-economic level.
-Through our M3 Outreach program, we are working to bring yoga and mindfulness to more area of Athens, including groups that support BIPOC.
+Through our M3 Outreach program, we are working to bring yoga and mindfulness to more area of Athens and Atlanta, including groups that support BIPOC.

 As we move on after the pandemic ends, there will be many things we don’t know, and honestly, we don’t have all the information for what a post-COVID-19 world looks like.
 We are committed to making this a priority in our business and community and to keeping you in the loop as we learn, address issues and make changes.